GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 Unless you have a good business case for developing your own, building a PWA with offline streaming has its challenges.
-In this article you will learn about the APIs and techniques used to provide users with a delightful offline media experience.
+In this article you will learn about the APIs and techniques used to provide users with a high-quality offline media experience.

 ## Downloading and storing a large media file